KumarAkaash/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-this a simple tic-tac-toe game made with javascript html and css .
+This is a simple tic-tac-toe game made with javascript html and css .